Benefits of Breastfeeding and Tips for New Moms

 - It helps keep your little one from getting sick, even if you get sick.
 Your body makes antibodies to fight off illnesses and those antibodies pass through breast milk.
 While it isn’t 100 percent protective against all illnesses, it is better than nothing!

-And don’t forget about our wonderful lactation consultants at Avera McKennan.
+And don’t forget about our wonderful childbirth educators at Avera McKennan.
 You can reach them at 322-4490.